This is the multi-page printable view of this section. Click here to print.

 2 - How-to guides

-The user can enter the required information for the Certificate Manager service through the Samsung Cloud Platform Console, select detailed options, and create the service.
+Users can create the service by entering the required information for the Certificate Manager service and selecting detailed options through the Samsung Cloud Platform Console.

-You can create and use the Certificate Manager service from the Samsung Cloud Platform Console.
+You can create and use the Certificate Manager service in the Samsung Cloud Platform Console.

-To request the creation of a Certificate Manager service, follow the steps below.
+To request the creation of a Certificate Manager service, follow these steps.

-- All Services > Security > Certificate Manager Click the menu.
-Service Home page will be opened.
+- Click the All Services > Security > Certificate Manager menu.
+1. Go to the Service Home page.

-- Click the Create Certificate Manager button on the Service Home page.
-You will be taken to the Create Certificate Manager page.
+- On the Service Home page, click the Create Certificate Manager button.
+2. Go to the Create Certificate Manager page.

-- Certificate Manager creation On the page, enter the information required to create the service, and select detailed options.
+- Create Certificate Manager page, enter the information needed to create the service, and choose detailed options.

-- Service Information Input area: enter or select the required information.
+- In the Service Information Input area, enter or select the required information.

 -,_,.)

-Type Required Select the Certificate Manager type to use - User Certificate: Public certificate issued by a Certificate Authority (CA)
+type Required Select the Certificate Manager type to use - User Certificate: a public certificate issued by a Certificate Authority (CA)

-- Self-issued Certificate: Certificate self-issued (Self-signed) by Samsung Cloud Platform
+- Self-issued Certificate: a certificate self-issued (Self-signed) by Samsung Cloud Platform

-- Since it is relatively insecure, it is recommended for development/testing use.
+- Since it is relatively less secure, it is recommended for development/testing use only.

-- Enter the entire content including the lines from
+Enter the full content, including the lines from —–BEGIN CERTIFICATE—–to—–END CERTIFICATE—–

-User Certificate > Private Key Required Enter private key information - Private Key supports RSA encryption method
+User Certificate > Private Key Required Enter the private key information - The Private Key supports the RSA encryption method

-- Private Key can be entered in unencrypted PEM format
+- The Private Key can be entered in an unencrypted PEM format

-- Enter the Certificate Chain in order: Intermediate (Subordinate) certificate → Root certificate
+- The Certificate Chain should be entered in the order: Intermediate (Subordinate) certificate → Root certificate

-- Public certificates must provide Certificate Chain information; only when there is no intermediate certificate (Chain CA) should use be disabled
+- For a public certificate, the Certificate Chain information must be entered; only when there is no intermediate certificate (Chain CA) should use be disabled

-- Enter the entire content including the lines from
+Enter the full content, including the lines from —–BEGIN CERTIFICATE—–—–END CERTIFICATE—–

 - If there are multiple Intermediate (Subordinate) certificates, enter each certificate’s content in order

-User Certificate > Certificate Validity Check Required Validate the entered certificate’s validity Self-issued certificate > Common Name Required Enter the domain name to be used for the certificate Self-issued certificate > Organization Unit Required Enter the organization and department that will use the certificate Self-issued Certificate > Start Date Required Enter the certificate usage start date (creation date) Self-issued certificate > Expiration date Required Enter certificate expiration date Expiration Alert Select Set whether to receive alerts before certificate expiration - Use can be selected to enable expiration alerts
+User Certificate > Certificate Validation Required Validate the entered certificate’s validity Self-signed certificate > Common Name Required Enter the domain name to use the certificate Self-issued certificate > Organization Unit Required Enter the organization and department that will use the certificate Self-issued certificate > Start date Required Enter the certificate start date (creation date) Self-issued certificate > Expiration date Required Enter the certificate expiration date Expiration alert Selection Set whether to receive pre‑expiration certificate alerts - Select Use to enable expiration alerts

-- If expiration alerts are set, an email is sent to recipients 45 days/30 days/15 days/7 days/1 day before certificate expiration
+- If expiration alerts are set, an email is sent to the recipients 45, 30, 15, 7, and 1 days before the certificate expires

-Expiration Alert > Notification Recipient Required Select notification recipient when using expiration alert - Enter user name in the search area to select notification recipient
+Expiration Alert > Alert Recipient Required Select notification recipients when using expiration alerts - Enter a user name in the search area to select notification recipients

 Table.
-Certificate Manager Service Information Input ItemsReference- If the entered certificate information is not valid, you cannot create the Certificate Manager service.
+Certificate Manager service information input itemsReference- If the entered certificate information is invalid, you cannot create the Certificate Manager service.

 - If the Private Key is encrypted, enter the decrypted value using the openssl command below.